Skip to main content

 You need to show the council that you have proper management arrangements for your HMO.
 You also need to demonstrate that the accommodation meets certain safety standards.

 This information is for private landlords.
+Private tenants can find information and advice here.

 You will need to show the council that you have proper management arrangements for your HMO.